wp-plugins/deals-engine/readme.txt

 6. Single Deal Page

 == Changelog ==
+= Version 1.0.8 (2013-12-22) =
+* Optimized code for handling sessions
+* Added code for the ability to add fees to the cart
+* Optimized timer script to prevent conflicts with other timers
-= Version 1.0.7 (2013-12-09) =
+* Changed design for settings page to better fit WordPress 3.8 = Version 1.0.7 (2013-12-09) =
 * Fixed css issues
 = Version 1.0.6 (2013-12-09) =